 A discreet but determined activist

-By 2025, 32% of films in official competition at Cannes were directed by women.
-An encouraging figure, but a reminder that the road to true parity is still a long one.
-The Women In Motion program, launched in 2015 by Kering, is working to bring about this transformation.
-In ten years, it has supported hundreds of initiatives, promoted research into gender inequalities and spotlighted committed figures in the industry.
+In 2025, 32% A significant number of films in official competition at Cannes are directed by women.
+This is an encouraging figure, but it also serves as a reminder that the road to true gender parity is still long.
+The Women In Motion program, launched in 2015 by Kering, is working towards this transformation.
+In ten years, it has supported hundreds of initiatives, promoted research on gender inequality, and highlighted committed figures in the industry.

-In honoring Nicole Kidman, it celebrates an artist at the service of a cinema that liberates rather than freezes.
-A cinema where women are not just muses, but authors of their own destiny.
+By honoring Nicole Kidman, he celebrates an artist dedicated to a cinema that liberates rather than confines.
+A cinema where women are not merely muses, but authors of their own destinies.

 Juliette Binoche

-On the evening of May 18, the Place de la Castre was transformed into an open stage for beauty and intelligence.
-The Women In Motion Awards 2025 Presidential Dinner brought together a host of celebrities to celebrate this landmark edition of the Festival.
-Many of them wore Gucci creations, illustrating the collaboration between art, fashion and message.
+On the evening of May 18th, Place de la Castre has transformed into an open stage for beauty and intelligence.
+The Presidential dinner for the Women In Motion Awards 2025 brought together prominent figures to celebrate this landmark edition of the Festival.
+Many of them wore creations Gucciillustrating the collaboration between art, fashion and the message.

-Juliette Binoche, president of the jury, wore an embroidered high-neck dress from the Gucci autumn-winter 2025 collection, accompanied by a green silk scarf.
-Halle Berry sparkled in a crystal gown.
-Salma Hayek Pinault wore an emerald-green creation embellished with feathers and fine jewelry.
-Dakota Johnson, Julia Ducournau, Julia Garner, Daisy Edgar-Jones, Paul Mescal, Zhang Linghe, Kim Gordon, Noée Abita - all exemplified this fusion of commitment and refinement.
+Juliette Binoche, president of the jury, wore an embroidered high-necked dress from Gucci's Fall/Winter 2025 collection, paired with a green silk scarf.
+Halle Berry shone in a crystal gown.
+Salma Hayek Pinault, meanwhile, sported an emerald green creation embellished with feathers and high jewelry.
+Dakota Johnson, Julia Ducournau, Julia Garner, Daisy Edgar-Jones, Paul Mescal, Zhang Linghe, Kim Gordon, and Noée Abita—all exemplified this fusion of commitment and refinement.

 Daisy Edgar-Jones